Pavneet-Sing/Demos/Git/README.md

     c.)
 Paste your key and save it
     ![github-ssh](https://user-images.githubusercontent.com/11755381/75902679-686efa00-5e66-11ea-9583-d27fb8ab3fec.png)

-Setup local repo for new project using clone:
+Setup local repo for new project:
 --------------------------------
 1. Setup new repository